MahiruBot/mahirubot.github.io/README.md

 - **In PR description:**
 Explain exactly what and why you fixed/added.

-### Adding localization
+### Adding a localization

 In case you want to add a new localization, copy `en` folder in the `/docs` and name it according to the [ISO 639-1 language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
-Then localize every file and don't forget to update nav localizations in mkdocs.yml as well.
+Then localize every file and don't forget to update configuration in `mkdocs.yml` as well.

 Here is a list of localizations Mahiru may need: